Ab Tak Chhappan

 Ab Tak Chhappan is a 2004 Indian Hindi-language crime drama film directed by Shimit Amin.
 It was written by Sandeep Shrivastava and produced by Ram Gopal Varma.
 It stars Nana Patekar, Revathi, Yashpal Sharma, Mohan Agashe, Nakul Vaid, and Hrishitaa Bhatt.

 The story revolves around Inspector Sadhu Agashe from the Mumbai Encounter Squad famous for having killed 56 people in police encounters.
-A film without any songs, it is inspired by the life of Police sub-Inspector with Mumbai Police force Daya Nayak.
-The film was premiered at the New York Asian Film Festival.
+A film without any songs, it is inspired by the life of Mumbai Police Sub-Inspector Daya Nayak.
+The film premiered at the New York Asian Film Festival.
 Times Internet released a first-person shooter game titled Fatal Encounter as a tie-in to the film.

 The film released theatrically on 27 February 2004 and was a moderate success at the box office.
 A sequel Ab Tak Chhappan 2 directed by Aejaz Gulab was released in 2015.